 The Covina White Squadron, January, 1909.
 Montague is the fourth player from the right.1 (For all the players' names and positions, click here.)

 The postcard is special to me for two reasons.
-First, no previous history of Covina ever mentioned that it had a town team, so it represents a new discovery.
+First, I did not know until now that Covina ever had its own town team.
 Also, this particular postcard was inscribed and mailed by one of the ballplayers themselves, which gives it a unique personal touch:

 "Hello Sis; This is the Ball team with a record Can you pick me out?
 I guess I owe you a letter Will an's some time Your's Happy H."